 \subsection{Disclosure probabilities and their summaries}

 The Bayesian estimation methods we present in this paper focus on calculating the probabilities of attribute disclosure and identification disclosure.
-For example, for attribute disclosure risks, we present how to estimate the probability of guessing the original values of the synthesized vector of attributes $\mathbf{Y}_i^{s}$ of record $i$ to be $\mathbf{y^*}$ given the synthetic data, the un-synthesized attributes, and any other information.
-This estimated probability is for record $i$ specifically, which is at the record level.
+For example, for attribute disclosure risks, we present how to estimate the probability of correctly inferring the original values of the synthesized vector of attributes $\mathbf{Y}_i^{s}$ of record $i$ to be $\mathbf{y^*}$ given the synthetic data, the un-synthesized attributes, and any other information.

 In addition, synthetic data disseminators can provide file-level summaries of these record-level probabilities.
 These file-level summaries can be different depending on the applications.
-For example, when synthesizing fully categorical data as in \citet{HuReiterWang2014PSD, HuReiterWang2018BA} in Section \ref{attributerisk:examples:fullcat}, ranks and re-normalized probabilities are reported as file-level summaries because of the nature of the synthesis (fully) and the nature of the attributes (all categorical).
-When synthesizing partially continuous data as in \citet{WangReiter2012} in Section \ref{attributerisk:examples:parcon}, Euclidean distances between the intruder's guess of the longitude and latitude and the actual longitude and latitude, and subsequent counts within a radius are reported as file-level summaries because of the nature of the synthesis (partially) and the nature of the attributes (continuous, in particular, the longitude and latitude of a record).
+For example, when synthesizing fully categorical data as in \citet{HuReiterWang2014PSD, HuReiterWang2018BA} in Section \ref{attributerisk:examples:fullcat}, ranks and re-normalized probabilities are reported as file-level summaries because of the nature of the synthesis (full) and the nature of the attributes (all categorical).
+When synthesizing partially continuous data as in \citet{WangReiter2012} in Section \ref{attributerisk:examples:parcon}, Euclidean distances between the intruder's inferred value of the longitude and latitude and the actual longitude and latitude, and subsequent counts within a radius are reported as file-level summaries because of the nature of the synthesis (partial) and the nature of the attributes (continuous, in particular, the longitude and latitude of a record).